pauradev/pages/pages/01.Blog/black-friday-cyber-monday/item.md

 ### 2. Offer Gifts With Purchase

 Offering gifts with purchase can be a fun and easy way to provide some extra value to normal purchases.
 You can send items to Print Aura to be added into your sales.
+To learn more, check out our article, "[How to build your brand using pack-ins](https://blog.printaura.com/blog/tutorials/how-to-build-your-brand-using-pack-ins)".

-### 3. Offer % Off
+### 3. Offer A Percentage Off

 This is a classic sales technique.
 If you don't usually hold sales, you can even advertise it as the best prices/ deals of the year!
 It doesn't need to be a high percent off.
 Many larger companies offer between 20% and 30% off on orders.

-### 4. Offer Teired % Off
+### 4. Offer A Teired Percentage Off

-One way to ensure you are getting the best return on your deals and to encourage higher sales is to create a tiered deal system.
+One way to ensure you are getting the best return on your sale is to create a tiered promotional system.
 This way, the more they spend the more they save!
 For instance you could do 10% off $25, 15% off $40, 20% off $100, and so on.
 This way, if someone has $30 worth of product in their cart, there is incetive to add more to get to a higher discount tier.

 ### 5. Offer Tiered Dollar Amounts Off

 Like the tiered precentage off, this kind of incentive also encourages shoppers to spend more.
-The more they spend the more they save!
+The more they spend the more they save, and the more sales you make!
 Providing a dollar amount off can make the deal seem more tangible.
 For example, Spend $25 and get $5 off, Spend $40 and get $10 off, etc. These amounts can sound like more than simply saying "20% off" or "25% off".

 ### 6. Create Bundles / Gift Packs At Discounted Rates

 Creating product bundles is a perfect way to sell more over the holidays.
-Put themed items together into a bundle and offer it at a discounted price compared to buying the items all together.
-You can put together the bundles and advertise the bundles in many different ways.
+Put themed items together into a bundle and offer it at a discounted price compared to buying the items individually.
+You can put the bundles together and advertise them in many different ways.
 The bundles could be a one-and-done situation for an entire family, or for one person.

 ### 7. Create A Gift Guide

 Some shoppers don't have a good idea about what to buy that special person in their life.
 Help them out by making suggestions via a gift guide, featuring all your amazing products!
 Do you have something dad's love?
 Or a product that kid's go crazy over?
 Let your shoppers know!
+It helps make their decision an easy one.

 ### 8. Create Hourly Deals

 Add even more urgency to purchasing by creating deals that expire.
 Discount an item for a limited time only, then move on to a different item.
+The shoppers will feel like they need to act quickly, and could keep checking back for new deals.

 ## Extra Goodies